-Variable payments depend on the future performance of the lessee or on the usage of the asset.
-Examples of other payments include residual value guarantees or termination penalties.

-5. Lease-to-Own Agreement Future Payments (state agency is lessee) - Principal and Interest to Maturity:
+- Expenditures/expenses in excess depend on the future performance of the lessee or on the usage of \$100,000 for any individual right-to-use lease agreement contracts that were not eapitalized the asset.
+Examples of other payments include residual value guarantees or termination penalties. - 6.
+Lease-to-Own Agreement Future Payments (state agency is lessee) Principal and Interest to Maturity: